gruns/furl/README.md

 ### Installation

-Installing furl with pip is easy
+Installing furl with pip is easy.

 ```
 $ pip install furl